 Other options are Remote actuated Open, Medium, Firm modes or iRD electronic activation.

-Evolution air chamber is an optional air sleeve upgrade that improves responsiveness and sensitivity.
+Evol air chamber is the extra volume in the negative air chamber that improves responsiveness and sensitivity.

 SV refers to the air chamber size and eyelet size.
 Other configurations could be LV – Large or XV – Extra Large.
 This is important when upgrading and builds as the shock might not fit in your frame and cause issues under compression.
 For more information on this visit this page on the FOX website.